vianwu33116/angular-kline/README.md

 * The cryptocurrency data is fetched from the [Binance Spot API](https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md).
 * The candlestick chart is rendered using the [lightweight-charts](https://github.com/tradingview/lightweight-charts) library.

+---

+Before you start, please ensure that your Node.js version is compatible with the Angular version used in this project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.